-Have you ever heard someone say that going Vegan could help with your symptoms?
+Have you ever heard someone say that eating a vegan diet can help with your Crohn’s / Colitis symptoms?

 It’s something I’m commonly asked about.